eiscor/eiscor/docs/EXPERT.md

 ## Real tridiagonal eigensolver ##
 The eigensolver for symmetric tridiagonal matrices uses a Cayley transformation and a similarity transformation to transform the matrix into unitary Hessenberg form.
-Hence interavtion is only possible at the highest level:
+Hence interaction is only possible at the highest level:
 - [__d_symtrid_qr__](https://github.com/eiscor/eiscor/blob/master/
 src/double/d_symtrid_qr.f90)